arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 Cold storage: Cold storage is a computer system designed for storing inactive data, meaning files are not accessed for a long time.

-Load balancer: A load balancer evenly distributes requests among API servers.
+#load_balancer: A #load_balancer evenly distributes requests among API servers.

 API servers: These are responsible for almost everything other than the uploading flow.
 API servers are used for user authentication, managing user profile, updating file metadata, etc.